Key Specs of Hyundai Kona Electric

 Kona Electric Latest Update

-Hyundai Kona Electric Powertrain: Hyundai offers the Kona Electric with a 39.2kWh battery pack which is paired to a 136PS electric motor that makes 395Nm of torque.
-The Kona Electric delivers an ARAI-tested range of 452 km and can sprint from 0 to 100kmph in just 9.7 seconds.
+Hyundai Kona Electric Powertrain: Hyundai offers the Kona Electric with a 39.2kWh battery pack, paired to an electric motor with an output of 136PS and 395Nm.
+The Kona Electric delivers an ARAI-tested range of 452km and can sprint from 0 to 100kmph in just 9.7 seconds.

 Hyundai Kona Electric Charging: The 50kW fast charger can charge the battery from zero to 80 percent in 57 minutes.
 The 7.2kW AC wall-box charger for home installation takes 6 hours 10 minutes for a full charge.
 There is a small, portable 2.8kW charger that can be plugged into a regular wall socket to fully charge the Kona Electric in around 19 hours.